gccloudone/aurora/content/en/architecture/organization/naming-convention/_index.en.md

 ### Resource Group

-When naming resources within a resource group, use the fields outlined in the [fields](#fields) section, including key fields where child resources should explicitly inherit these fields from their resource group:
+When naming resources within a resource group, use the fields outlined in the Fields section, including key fields where child resources should explicitly inherit these fields from their resource group:

 - userDefined/purpose
 - project